77095 Real Estate Market Update | August 15, 2022

-Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in Katy, Texas, specifically a market update for the 77493 Zip Code.
+Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in Houston, Texas, specifically a market update for the 77095 Zip Code.
 Whether you are looking to buy, sell, or just keep an eye on the market, we look forward to being your resource.

-We currently have 175 homes pending, with 38 homes sold in the last two weeks, averaging a sale price of $173 a square foot.
-Thirty-eight homes sold over the asking price, with one home selling 6% above the listing price.
-Compared to the two weeks prior: Homes sold are slightly down from 45 sold, and the average sales price is down as well.
-This is most likely a coincidence, so we will be sure to keep an eye on it over the next couple of weeks.
+We currently have 16 homes pending, with 11 homes sold in the last two weeks, averaging a sale price of $143 a square foot.
+Eleven homes sold over the asking price, with one home selling 8.7% above the listing price.
+Compared to the two weeks prior: Homes sold are up from 6 homes sold to 11 homes sold and the average sales price per square foot is also up: $143 ($142 previously).
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

-If we look at how fast the move-in-ready homes are going, the supply in this area has not surpassed the demand, making it still a great time to sell.
+The median days on market is 13 days, with many homes selling during the first week.
+If we look at how fast the move-in-ready homes are going, the suplly in this area has not surpassed the demand, making it still a great time to sell.
 Buyer agents around Houston are seeing a slow in the real estate market, but it isn’t affecting every neighborhood.
 I know the interest rates rising has been one deterrent from some buyers purchasing right now, but that isn’t your ideal buyer anyways!

 The most desirable homes in the area are still selling the first weekend or first week they hit the market (a really good coming soon campaign, like we do at Jo & Co. allows you to sell faster, for more money).